chapmanic/chapmanic/README.md

 # Hello! 👋

-I'm Aden, I'm on an journey coding, software development, and web design.
+I'm Aden, I am a web and software developer.
 ## 🚀 About Me

 My toolbox includes languages such as; HTML, CSS (Bootstrap), JavaScript (TypeScript, Node.js & Express) and Python.
 I have experience working with frameworks such as Angular & Django.
-I also have a deep understanding of SQL & NoSQL (MongoDB) Database management.

-## 📚 Learning Journey
+## 📚 What I Do

-- **Web Development:** Building responsive web applications which utilise CRUD and REST.
-I have experience developing with MEAN stack.
-- **Software Engineering:** Diving deep into algorithms, data structures, and design patterns to craft efficient, scalable software.
+- System administration: Bash, PowerShell
+- Languages: Python, JavaScript, TypeScript
+- Web Development: HTML, CSS, JavaScript, TypeScript, Express, Node.js, Flask, Django, Bootstrap, Photoshop, Figma and UX/UI principles, User authentication and registration, Utilisation of Bcrypt
+- Database: SQL, MongoDB, with Mongoose as the ODM (Object Data Modeling) library for easier data schemas and interactions.

+-
 ## 📫 Get In Touch

 - **LinkedIn:** https://www.linkedin.com/in/achapmanmanager/
 - **Email:** aden@accessmycare.co.uk

-Let's connect and explore how we can create something amazing together.
+Let's connect.
 Thank you for stopping by my GitHub profile!